-From Year 1 to Year 6, we follow the National Curriculum, which consists of the core subjects of English, Maths and Science as well as the foundation subjects of Art & Design, Computing, Design & Technology, Geography, History, Languages in Key Stage 2 (Mandarin or French), Music and P.E.
+From Year 1 to Year 6, we follow the National Curriculum, which consists of the core subjects of English, Maths and Science as well as the foundation subjects of Art & Design, Computing, Design & Technology, Geography, History, Languages in Key Stage 2 (Spanish), Music and P.E.
 The children also receive lessons in Religious Education, following the Kent Agreed Syllabus, and Personal, Social, Health and Economic (PSHE) Education.

 More information about our English and Maths curriculum can be found on the English and Maths pages of this site.

 We use the Cornerstones Curriculum, a nationally recognised approach for delivering outstanding learning opportunities for children, which covers all of the foundation subjects, as well as many aspects of English and Science.

 The Cornerstones Curriculum is a creative and thematic approach to learning that is mapped to the Primary National Curriculum to ensure comprehensive coverage of national expectations.
 Cornerstones is delivered through Imaginative Learning Projects (ILPs) which provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.